-The refrigerated samplers can be installed in nearly any indoor locations.
-Make sure the sample lift does not exceed 23 feet (optional 28ft.).
+The refrigerated samplers can be installed in nearly any indoor or outdoor locations.
+Make sure the sample lift does not exceed 28 feet.
 Keep in mind the sample hose will be about 4 feet above the surface the sampler sits on.

-You should provide clearance to each side of the cabinet (for cooling air flow and electrical and sample line clearance).
-As little as 2 inches of rear clearance is sufficient, although servicing the refrigeration unit would then require you to move the unit forward to provide 3 feet of space.
+You should provide at least 8 inches of clearance to each side of the cabinet (for cooling air flow and electrical and sample line clearance).
+As little as 2 inches of rear clearance is sufficient, although servicing the refrigeration unit would then require you to move the unit forward to provide 3 feet of clear space.
 Anything mounted over the sampler should be at least 5 feet above the floor.